sidchintamaneni/blog/pages/blogs/bpf_tailcalls.md

 In a BPF program, Tail calls are used to call another BPF program during runtime without returning to the previous program.
-Similar to tailcall recursion/ optimization/elimination, a BPF tailcall program uses the same stack frame as the caller program.
+Similar to tailcall recursion/ optimization/ elimination, a BPF tailcall program uses the same stack frame as the caller program.

 If you are not familiar with tailcall optimization, check out